 Need help with your creative writing?
-I have worked on a variety of projects including short fiction, a book on cancer recovery, and poetry.
+I have been an auxiliary mentor with UBC’s Booming Ground program.
+I’ve also worked on a variety of projects including short fiction, novels, a cookbook, a book on cancer recovery, and poetry.
 I can help you with everything from character development to the structure of your novel.
 I can also tackle marketing issues such as query letters and the dreaded novel synopsis.

 I charge $40 (Canadian) per hour, but will price larger projects based on word count.
 Please use the contact page to get hold of me.

 - Research and editing for Vancouver author Sherrill MacLaren on her book, Invisible Power: The Women Who Run Canada (Seal Books, 1991);

 - Editing for Ed Griffin on his books: Prisoners of the Williwaw (Trafford Publishing, 2000) Beyond the Vows (Trafford Publishing, 2001), and Dystopia (Trafford Publishing, 2007).
 See www.edgriffin.net for more about these books;

 - Editing for Kathy Scalzo and Sherri Magee (including the book proposal which secured the contract) for Picking Up the Pieces: Moving Forward After Surviving Cancer (Raincoast Books, 2006) See www.pickingupthepiecescancer.com for more information;

 - Editing for Dr. Deborah Schwartz (Vancouver psychiatrist) on her article, “Obesity as a Consequence of an Addictive Disorder: A Substance Called Food.”
 Not yet published.
 See www.groupprocess.org for more about Dr. Schwartz and her work;